IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 # Quality Control guide

-WORK IN PROGRESS
+*WORK IN PROGRESS*

 ## Introduction

 The purpose of this section is to provide advice on how to perform quality control (QC) on raw MRI data for clinical research studies,specifically focusing on anatomical and functional MRI data.
 The idea is to suggest a visual QC approach, ideally using existing software that generates quality reports and metrics (e.g., MRIQC software).

-There are various methods for conducting quality control on raw data and this section is juste one of them.
-The most crucial aspect is to closely examine the data to better understand it and accurately interpret the analyses.
+There are various methods for conducting quality control on raw data and this section is juste one proposition.
+The most crucial aspect is to closely examine the data to better understand them and accurately interpret the analyses.

 QC of raw data can be time-consuming and tedious for large databases.
 Several initiatives for automatic QC have been/are being developed, but for the moment there is no consensus and the tools are often specific to a cohort.